cables-gl/cables_docs/md/faq/patch_permissions/patch_permissions.md

 Team members will also be able to request access (in that case "Full Access" (see below)) to a patch.
 It is up to the owner of the patch to grant access to patches.
-You, as the owner, will find new request for access on the [invite page](/invites) after clicking on the red bubble notification on your welcome page.
+You, as the owner, will find new request for access on the [activity feed](/myactivityfeed) after clicking on the red bubble notification on your welcome page.

 ## Read-Only